 Fogo Cape Verde (Fogo is Portuguese for “fire”) is the most prominent island of the Sotavento group of Cape Verde: it rises to nearly 3,000 m above sea level at its summit, Pico do Fogo.
 It last erupted 2014, forming a new crater called Pico Pequeno, the “little peak”.
 The largest volcanic feature is a 9 km wide caldera, which has walls 1 km high.
 This is certainly worth a visit and the lava flow from 2014 is clearly visible within the caldera.
 A trek up to the top of Pico de Fogo makes for a highly memorable trip for the more energetic.

 The largest city of the island, São Filipe, is located to the west of Fogo.
-With about 20,000 inhabitants, it’s the fourth-largest city of Cape Verde after Praia, Mindelo and Assomada.
 The island is becoming progressively more popular with tourists looking for something a little out of the ordinary for their holiday.
-The beaches, which are black from the volcanic lava, may not be as stunning as those on other Cape Verde islands but the landscape throughout is quite spectacular and a trek up to the top of Pico de Fogo makes for a highly memorable trip.
-What’s more, the island produces its very own delightful and highly intoxicating wine from grapes grown inside the volcano’s crater.
+The beaches, which are black from the volcanic lava, may not be as stunning as those on other Cape Verde islands but the landscape throughout is quite spectacular.
+The wine from grapes grown inside the volcano’s crater is delightful.